joonarafael/unsecure-software/docs/installation_manual.md

 When running the first time, it might take some time to first download the image (as it probably won't find it locally) and then start the container.

-**Some possible errors you might encounter are:**
+**SOME POSSIBLE ERRORS** you might encounter are:

-- _Address already in use_: There is already a process running on your machine that occupies port number 5432.
-Either kill the process or change the outgoing port number (latter of the two, after colon) for the new Docker container.
+- _Address already in use_: **There is already a process running on your machine that occupies port number 5432**.
+One option is to just kill the other occupying process.
+However, an easier solution would be to replace the current port configuration from `5432:5432` to **just** `5432`.
+This way Postgres database will be automatically initialized to a free port on your machine.
+You may check the designated port number with `docker ps -a`.
 Doing this, however, means that the environment variable for the `DATABASE_URL` (within the file called `.env` at project root) (**OR** the `docker run` command argument) has to be changed accordingly.
 Change the port number within the `DATABASE_URL` environment variable.
 It is set as `5432` as default.

-- _Container name already in use_: There already exists a Docker container with the same exact name on your local machine.
+- _Container name already in use_: **There already exists a Docker container with the same exact name on your local machine**.
 Either remove it (if it's redundant) or give a differing name for the new container.
 The name in question is the argument after `--name` flag the within the command provided above.
 It's `postgres-container` as default.

-### Docker Tips
+### Some Useful Docker Tips

 Check all running Docker containers with `docker ps -a` and all images with `docker images`.

-Any container can be stopped with `docker stop [container]` and deleted with `docker rm [container]`.
+Any container can be stopped with `docker stop {container}` and deleted with `docker rm {container}`.

-Any image can be deleted wih `docker rmi [image:version]`.
+Any image can be deleted wih `docker rmi {image:version}`.

-Any Docker network can be deleted with `docker network rm [network]`.
+Any Docker network can be deleted with `docker network rm {network}`.

 ### Create The Docker Image For The Server